If you want to know about magick, what should you read? Books!

 There’s nothing immediate about this long book, but Swart gives an overview of kabbalistic approaches.
 It’s a little dogmatic, but I agree with many of his spellings and pronunciations as they are almost identical to the ones I use in my own work.

 Please read my books!
-They haven’t bee published yet, so what follows is a short list of modern, practical magick.
+The first is Angelic Sigils, Keys and Calls.
+What follows is a short list of modern, practical magick.

 Words of Power by Damon Brand

-With over 200 (mostly positive) reviews on Amazon, I don’t need to say too much.
+With over 250 (mostly positive) reviews on Amazon, I don’t need to say too much.
+One of the very best modern methods.
 It’s practical magick using combinations of angelic names, and it works.
 (Not to be confused with another book called Words of Power by a different author!)

 The Sorceror’s Secrets by Jason Miller